jayapriya90/mapreduce/README.md

-Total scheduled sort tasks: If proactive fault tolerance is enabled, this is product of task redundancy and total sort tasks (in the above example the task redundancy is 2)
+Total scheduled sort tasks: If proactive fault tolerance is enabled, this is product of task redundancy and total sort tasks (in the above example the task redundancy is 2).
+It also includes failed tasks that are rescheduled.

 Total successful sort tasks: Successfully completed sort tasks